-This resource helps me stay in touch with colleagues, students, and collaborators who study the economic issues encountered in public health policy and practice.
+This resource helps me stay in touch with colleagues, students, and collaborators who study the economic issues encountered in public health policy, systems and practice.
 There are numerous economics blogs out there now, several of which regularly examine medical care delivery and financing issues, but none of these venues spends much time considering the economics of public health strategies — the organized programs and policies designed to prevent disease and injury and promote health on a population wide basis.
 Of the 30 additional years of life expectancy gained by Americans over the last century, an estimated 25 of them are attributable not to medical care advances (think therapeutics) but to public health strategies (think prevention) implemented through both government and private action.
 Public goods problems, externalities, information asymmetries, market power, government failures, time inconsistencies, political economy puzzles, fiscal federalism issues, allocation and efficiency problems, distributive mechanisms, cost effectiveness questions — all of these issues can be found in droves within public health policy and practice.
 Only by understanding and managing these economic issues can we meet the growing imperative to maximize the amount of health produced with the resources society invests within the health system.